 - 4 Frequently Asked Questions

 PRYMAX 300W Portable Power Station

 The rated power for this unit is 300 watts.
 However, its peak surge power is 600 watts.
 That means the PRYMAX solar generator can deliver 600 watts of power for a short time.
-On the other hand, it can continuously supply 300 watts of power.
+On the other hand, this portable power station can continuously supply 300 watts of power.

 The PRYMAX Portable Power Station has a variety of ports that allow you to connect and charge your devices all at once.
 For example, the unit has two AC output ports.
-These ports deliver pure sine wave power, which means the total harmonic distortion (THD) is lower and doesn’t use as much energy.
+These ports feature, 300W Pure Sine Wave, AC Outlet, QC3.0 USB,for Outdoors Camping Travel Emergency, which means the total harmonic distortion (THD) is lower and doesn’t use as much energy.
 This cleaner power is a lot safer for charging sensitive devices, like plasma TVs, LCD TVs and computers.
 The PRYMAX solar generator also features three DC power jacks, two USB ports, one type-c USB charge port and one cigar lighter socket.

 If you’ve had trouble with generators running hot in the past, then you’ll appreciate the PRYMAX solar generator because it features a built-in cooling fan.
 If the unit begins to run hot, the fan will turn on automatically to keep the generator at a constant temperature.
 Plus, the fan is quiet.
 This low-noise construction makes the unit gentle on the environment.

 Portability is another plus with the PRYMAX Portable Power Station.
 It’s only 6.5 pounds and comes with a handle.
 It also features a flashlight, which can come in handy in an outdoor emergency.
 It comes with 110V/300W Pure Sine Wave, AC Outlet, QC3.0 USB, for Outdoors Camping Travel Emergency.

 Specs and Features